Isaac-Sturtridge/IzzyStarsBusinessCard/README.md

-This is a project based around playing with the React framework in a local environment to create a basic page.
-Unlikely to develop into anything further.
+This is a Business Card based on my internet identity Izzy Stars.

+Built using the React framework, but primarily just a static webpage built in CSS.